Language selection

 Canada and 194 other countries reached a climate agreement at the Paris Climate Change Conference (COP21).
 During their discussions, they made use of data from Canadian satellites and space instruments.

 Climate change is one of the greatest threats of our time, and we are already seeing the effects.
 Satellites are valuable tools we can use to better understand climate change and adapt to it.
-(Credits: Canadian Space Agency, NASA, European Space Agency)
+(Credits: Canadian Space Agency [CSA], NASA, European Space Agency [ESA])

 Why use satellites to observe climate change?